Manuela Sykes

 Audrey Manuela Penelope Heather Sykes (24 January 1925 – 19 September 2017) was a British Liberal Party politician who later joined the Labour Party.

 Background and early life

-Born to Arthur Darrel Sykes and Baroness Manuela Ottilie Von Hundelshausen, she was educated at Richmond County School for Girls and University College London.
+Born to Arthur Darrell Sykes and Baroness Manuela Ottilie Von Hundelshausen, she was the elder of two siblings: her younger brother being Peter Darrell Ivan.
+She was educated at Richmond County School for Girls and University College London.
 She served in the Women's Royal Naval Service during the Second World War.
 She worked as a lecturer, writer, and public relations adviser.

 Politics

 Her introduction to politics came at University College London, where she was secretary of the students union.
 She was a student of international affairs.
 She was also Vice-president of the World Federation of Liberal and Radical Youth.
 Sykes was a member of the executive of the World Assembly of Youth.
 In 1953 she was a Liberal candidate for No.7 ward in the St Pancras Metropolitan Borough Council elections.

 Sykes first stood for parliament as the Liberal candidate for Finchley at the 1955 general election.
 Finchley was a Conservative seat that the Liberals had not won since 1923 and had not come second in since 1935.
 The Liberal party in 1955 was electorally at its lowest point in its history.
 Despite this, Sykes managed to increase the Liberal vote and save her deposit.